 An online dashboard lets you easily access reports for your business and track cash sales.
 Clover Go’s Insightics reporting offers clear details on sales activity along with insights on other local companies in your industry.
 You can manage your business from any internet-connected device.

-First Data’s website for the Clover Go specifies pricing at 2.69% + $0.05 per transaction.
-It’s important to note that this pricing may be different depending on the credit card processing company that you use.
-The pricing listed is for accounts direct with First Data, but may not include all fees and may vary depending on your specific business.
+The Clover Go app itself is free to download, but accepting cards comes with costs.
+First Data’s website for the Clover Go publishes pricing of 2.69% + $0.05 per transaction.
+It’s important to note that this pricing is for accounts direct with First Data, but may not include all fees and may vary depending on your specific business.
+If you choose to work with a different processor, the costs will be different.

 If you’re not going directly through First Data to get your Clover Go, the company you work with will set the pricing.
 If you need help shopping smartphone processing solutions, be sure to check out the CardFellow quote comparison tool.